sts10/csafe/readme.markdown

 # CSafe: Compound Passphrase List Safety Checker

 ⚠️
 **WARNING**: This program does **not** make a list completely _uniquely decodable_, which I've since learned is the proper term I was searching for what I came up with the idea of "compound safety".

 If you're looking for a tool to (actually) make a word list uniquely decodable, **see [Tidy](https://github.com/sts10/tidy)**.
+If you just want to _check_ if a given word list is uniquely decodable, I'd recommend [my Word List Auditor tool](https://github.com/sts10/wla).

+## What this tool does

 This command line tool checks whether a given word list has any words that can be combined to make another word on the list.
 This is very much **a toy project**, so I'd heavily caution against trusting it for real-world security applications.

 I also wrote [a blog post](https://sts10.github.io/2021/04/24/revisiting-compund-safety.html) about this tool.

 ## Disclosures!

 I am not a professional developer, researcher, or statistician, and frankly I'm pretty fuzzy on some of this math.
 This code/theory/explanation could be very wrong (but hopefully not harmful?).
 If you think it could be wrong or harmful, please create an issue!

 Further disclosures: see "Caveat" section below.